joemash/node-js-in-action/multiChatApp/README.md

-# A small event-driven chat application from the book Node.js in Action
+# A small event-driven chat application.

 ## Features
 - Serve the application’s HTML , CSS , and client-side JavaScript